thecorrector23/Dedlock_cheat_int-updated/README.md

+All the code has been updated, if you get errors in VS let me know in my Discord

-Since downloading from Github is causing weird errors in VS here's the download link https://gofile.io/d/Z93HAY
+Downloading from Github is causing weird errors in VS for some users, here's the download link of the source code https://gofile.io/d/Z93HAY

 My discord: miguelribeirinho
 # -------------------------

 # I will continue to update the cheat and offsets almost every time a new update comes out
 THE GAME HAS AN ANTI CHEAT NOW
-I will try to implement a mouse driver with the aimbot

-If your PC is not good enough you can increase the cacheUpdateInterval of the visuals (1000 to 10000)

 # DeadLock UC Post (MidTano)